 Cause of corruption Explanation Solution

 ⏏️ Improper removal There’s a good reason why modern operating systems encourage users to safely eject their flash drives before removal: not doing so can lead to corruption as a result of read/write processes being suddenly interrupted.
-A USB flash drive that has been improperly removed can sometimes be repaired using native Windows tools.
+A USB flash drive that has been improperly removed can sometimes be repaired using native Windows and macOS tools.

 🪲 Software bugs Application, operating system, and driver bugs can all cause flash drive corruption by preventing files from being saved correctly or damaging the integrity of the file system.
 Files that have disappeared from a flash drive corrupted by software bugs can sometimes be recovered using the ATTRIB command